 For FEEL functions, denoted by Kind FEEL or by omission of Kind, the Body SHALL be a FEEL expression that references the parameters.
 For externally defined functions denoted by Kind Java, the Body SHALL be a context as described in 10.3.2.11.2 and the form of the mapping information SHALL be the java form.
-For externally defined functions denoted by Kind PMML, the Body SHALL be a context as described in 10.3.2.11.2 and the form of the mapping information SHALL be the pmml form.

-For FEEL functions, the Body is an expression that references the parameters.
-For externally defined functions, the Body is a context as described in 10.3.2.11.210.3.2.11.210.3.2.10.2.
+For externally defined functions denoted by Kind PMML, the Body SHALL be a context as described in 10.3.2.11.2 and the form of the mapping information SHALL be the java form.
+For externally defined functions denoted by Kind PMML, the Body SHALL be a context as described in 10.3.2.11.2 and the form of the mapping information SHALL be the java form.
+For externally defined functions denoted by Kind PMML, the Body SHALL be a context as described in 10.3.2.11.2 and the form of the mapping information SHALL be the java form.